dask/distributed/docs/source/resources.rst

 --------------------------

 You can also use resources with Dask collections, like arrays, dataframes, and delayed objects.
-You can pass a dictionary mapping keys of the collection to resource requirements during compute or persist calls.
+You can either pass the collection or a dictionary mapping keys of the collection to resource requirements during compute or persist calls.

 .. code-block:: python